-For non PNA waters, the total number of raised unassociated plus associated sets per year has varied between about 1,350 to 8,300 sets since 2007.
-The number of associated sets dropped from 2009 to 2010 and has displayed low interannual variation but with a steady increasing trend since 2010 (i.e., approximately 700 sets in 2010 compared to around 2,800 sets in 2020).
-In 2021 there were about 2650 associated sets and in 2022 the number dropped to around 1910.
-Unassociated sets have fluctuated but remained relatively stationary over the time series, with peaks of around 6,400 and 5,650 sets in 2015 and 2019, respectively.
-In 2022 there were only 736 unassociated sets, which is similar to the lowest levels observed in 2010 and 2011 (Figure 1).
+For non PNA waters, since 2007 the total number of raised unassociated plus associated sets per year has varied between about 1,300 (in 2010) to 8,300 (in 2015).
+The number of associated sets dropped from 2009 to 2010 and has displayed low interannual variation but with a steady increasing trend since 2010 (i.e., approximately 660 sets in 2010 compared to around 2,600 sets in 2023).
+In 2023 there were 2,641 associated sets compared to 1,912 in 2022.
+Unassociated sets have fluctuated but remained relatively stationary over the time series, with peaks of around 6,350 and 5,550 sets in 2015 and 2019, respectively.
+In 2022 there were only 736 unassociated sets in non PNA waters compared with 3,477 in 2023 (Figure 1).

-Figure 1: Time series of total raised purse seine sets per year, for associated and unassociated set types, inside (left) and outside (right) PNA EEZs from 2007-2022.
+Figure 1: Time series of total raised purse seine sets per year, for associated and unassociated set types, inside (left) and outside (right) PNA EEZs from 2007-2023.
 Total raised sets is represented with the solid black line for each region.
-Note: estimated number of sets made in 2023, by set type, is included as points on each figure, but data are incomplete.
+Note: estimated number of sets made in 2024, by set type, is included as points on each figure, but data are incomplete.

 The annual data presented in this paper are sensitive to short-term variability, whereby relatively large changes can be observed from year to year compared to the longer term trends.
 The long-term trends can represent underlying gradual increases or decreases, with compounding effects that can be notable overtime.
-When comparing effort rates from 2019-20 to 2021-22, declines were observed in PNA and non PNA waters, with far greater declines in non PNA waters (Table 1).
-Over the longer term (2007/2008 to 2022) there were no clear trends in effort rates.
-For sets/day, which is a more relevant indicator of nominal effort creep under the VDS, there is essentially no long-term trend in the data, this is consistent for sets/day determined from applying VMS fishing days, and sets/day from observer data (Figure 2).
+When comparing effort rates (sets/year and sets/day) from 2020-21 to 2022-23, small increases were observed in PNA and non PNA waters (Table 1).
+Over the longer term (2007/2008 to 2023) there are no clear trends in effort rates.
+For sets/day, which is a more relevant indicator of nominal effort creep under the VDS, there is essentially no long-term trend in the data.
+Importantly, this stability is consistent for sets/day determined from applying VMS fishing days and from observer data for days when at least open set was made (Figure 2).

 Figure 2: Time series of setting rate (sets per fishing day) for waters inside and outside PNA EEZs.
 The linear trend (dotted line) through the data points is plotted, but is not statistically significant for any plot.
-Left plot represent the time series of sets/day using VMS fishing days and raised sets from logbooks (2008-2022).
-Right plot represent the sets/day from observer observations which just includes days when sets are observed and therefore is higher as it does not include search days (2010-2022).
+Left plot represent the time series of sets/day using VMS fishing days and raised sets from logbooks (2008-2023).
+Right plot represent the sets/day from observer observations which just includes days when sets are observed and therefore is higher as it does not include search days (2010-2023).